 Various Sound Healing trainings including a Healing Sounds Intensive with Jonathan Goldman and Gong Master training with Don Conreaux.
 Currently training for certification through Globe Sound Healing Institute in San Francisco, CA.

-I am trained through the Music for Healing and Transition Program to provide live therapeutic music at the bedside of the ill and dying.
+I am a Certified Music Practitioner, trained through the Music for Healing and Transition Program to provide live therapeutic music at the bedside of the ill and dying.
 My study concentration was on stress relief and deep rest as well as the special needs of those in final hours of life.

-I am a Level 2 Reiki practitioner and am scheduled for master/teacher training early 2016.
+I am a Level 3 Reiki practitioner, which the Master/Teacher in the Usui tradition.
 Adding Reiki to a sound session can deepen the experience and provide the benefits of Reiki energies.
 I also have Reiki only sessions available.